applebym/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

 > >
-`mkdir -p`: this will make a path of directories even if they don't previously exist `ls -lr`: more details on contents of a directory (size, author, date, etc.)\n `pushd`: brings you to the chosen directory; with no arguemnt will go to last directory pushed `popd`: brings you back to previous directory
+`mkdir -p`: this will make a path of directories even if they don't previously exist `ls -lr`: more details on contents of a directory (size, author, date, etc.)
+`pushd`: brings you to the chosen directory; with no arguemnt will go to last directory pushed `popd`: brings you back to previous directory
 `cp -r [dir] [dir]`: copies and directory AND ITS CONTENTS (this is what the '-r' stands for) to another directory